Photo by Ian Vardy

 I am a writer, story consultant, and filmmaker who lives in St. John’s, Newfoundland.

-Most of my research and story consulting work is for the National Film Board (NFB) of Canada.
-I also story edit for independent filmmakers and I teach screenwriting in St. John’s.
+I regularly do research and story consulting work is for the National Film Board (NFB) of Canada.
+I also do story editing for various feature film and television projects, and I teach screenwriting in St. John’s.

-In March of 2020, I will be a visiting artist at the University British Columbia’s Creative Writing Program.
-I’m incredibly honoured to do this.
+In March of 2020, I was a visiting artist at the University British Columbia’s Creative Writing Program.
+I was incredibly honoured to do this.

-I recently released my latest writer/director piece, Always Going Never Gone.
+In 2019, I released my latest writer/director piece, Always Going Never Gone.
 It’s a supernatural short about a Banshee and the last living soul of a dying community.
 It stars Mary Colin-Chisholm as Ailish, Allison Kelly as Kari, and Rhiannon Morgan as the Banshee.

 I made my directorial debut in the Fall of 2016 with a short animation I wrote called Mystery of the Secret Room, produced by the National Film Board of Canada.